-- Chief Executive Officer (CEO); - Trust Development Leads (TDLs).
+- Chief Executive Officer (CEO); - Trust Directors of Education.

 Searches are conducted in such a manner as to minimise embarrassment or distress.
 The authorised staff member conducting the search must be the same sex as the pupil being searched, and there must be a witness (also an authorised member of staff).
 Refer Section 5. below - Procedure for Searching.